aws/amazon-ecs-agent/README.md

 ## License

-The Amazon EC2 Container Service RPM is licensed under the Apache 2.0 License.
+The Amazon Elastic Container Service RPM is licensed under the Apache 2.0 License.